 Consideration will be given for reasonable accommodations related to parking spaces.
-Contact Human Resources by calling 660.626.2790 (Missouri) or 480.219.6007 (Arizona).
+Contact Human Resources by calling 660.626.2790 (Missouri) or 480.219.6007 (Arizona) or email Human Resources at hr@atsu.edu.

 PERFORMANCE EVALUATION

 Each year employees and respective supervisors jointly review and formally evaluate job performance throughout the prior year.
 During the annual evaluation, a form is filled out, which becomes part of each employee's personnel file.
 Evaluation typically takes place just before the completion of the probationary period and thereafter on an annual basis.
 More frequent reviews may be conducted at supervisor discretion.
 Performance evaluation forms are located on the ATSU portal at the Human Resources home page.